CNEA-AQ/prepmegan4cmaq/readme.md

 `> ./prepmegan4cmaq.exe < example.inp`

-This script will regrid all the input files using GDAL and then execute the `prepmegan4cmaq.exe` program.

 Please feel free to contact the developer if you have any issues or suggestions.

 ## Planned future improvements: